nicocanali/doodle-challenge/README.md

 - Another strategy can be to aggregate overlapping minutes, for instance: `"15:39:00-15:40:00", "15:39:30-15:40:30", ...
 - We could publish ASAP, as I have done, but keep counting for a given minute and publish `missed_users` at a given point.

 For bitflips the story would have been a bit different.
 I guess we could define a range around the current timestamp, `ct ± X seconds` and check if the timestamp of the current message is within the window, and reject it otherwise.
 Also, we could think of a simple function that tries to ajust the timestamp starting from the biggest error (i.e. left to right in a timestamp represented in unix seconds) and minimize the error with repect to the current timestamp.
 For example, if the maximum error I allow is 5 seconds, I would only need to check the last digit.
-I left a draft in the notebook about this.
+I left a draft at the bottom of the notebook about this.

 # 6. Benchmark

 I never did any benchmarking in the past.
-I looked a bit aroung and found a [memory_profiler](https://github.com/pythonprofilers/memory_profiler) library.
-It offers quite a bit of stuff, but for the sake of time I sticked to the `%memit` ipython magic to check memory consumption of the different functions and, as mentioned in step 5, `%time` for measuring wall time. `count_and_print_asap` function also has some manually crafted timer to see incremental times.
+I looked a bit around and found a [memory_profiler](https://github.com/pythonprofilers/memory_profiler) library.
+It offers quite a bit of stuff, but for the sake of time I sticked to the basic `%memit` ipython magic to check memory consumption of the different functions and, as mentioned in step 5, `%time` for measuring wall time. `count_and_print_asap` function also has some manually crafted timer to see incremental times and computing metrics like users/second.

 # 7. Output to a new Kafka Topic